Freedom Planet: Development

-When DiDuro first attempted to design her own protagonist for the game, it was unsuccessful.
+DiDuro's first attempt to design her own protagonist for the game was unsuccessful.
 Browsing on the art website DeviantArt, she soon discovered Chinese artist Ziyo Ling, requesting and getting permission to use her characters Sash Lilac, followed by Carol Tea and Milla, for her game.
 Lilac, originally conceived as a hedgehog, was redesigned to be a dragon after criticism about her similar looks to Sonic were made.
 The design of Robotnik's replacement Lord Brevon, originally named Dr. Brevon, was inspired by Dr. Sloth, one of DiDuro's favorite characters from Neopets.

 The soundtrack was composed by DiDuro in collaboration with Leila "Woofle" Wilson and Claire "Blue Warrior" Ellis, the latter having contributed to two of the game's tracks before leaving the project.
 DiDuro would often provide a base composition in MIDI format, with Woofle creating the final arrangement, but also create additional compositions.
 Voice actor Dawn M. Bennett, the voice of Lilac, provided voice samples for the tracks Relic Maze 1 and Pangu Lagoon 1 respectively.
 There were disagreements on the direction of the soundtrack sometimes, with DiDuro wanting "fast-paced and in-your-face from the get-go" while Woofle aimed for more "fly-by-night"; starting "quieter and more happy" and progressively getting intense.
 Woofle mentioned the track Sky Battalion to have been the hardest thing to compose, stating that it was "the low point in [her] entire career", it wasn't a song that she felt was "appropriate for the game".
 Regardless, Woofle described DiDuro as "a great musician and (...) easy to collab with".

 Post-release, the game received updates, such as an update in December 2015 that made Milla accessible in Adventure mode.
 Updates to make Torque and Spade playable characters were planned for release in 2016 but have been postponed to focus on the sequel.
 Another reason, according to DiDuro, were her displeasure with the way Torque felt in the existing stages.